U.S. Fund for UNICEF Special Offers

-Have any loose change?
-Through UNICEF’s Change for Good program on American Airlines, travelers can make donations of foreign and domestic currency on selected American Airlines international flights or at Admirals Club® lounges and Flagship Lounges® worldwide.
+This holiday, while traveling around the world, you can use your spare currency to make a difference in the lives of children in need.
+Through UNICEF’s Change for Good program on American Airlines, travelers can make donations of foreign and domestic currency on select American Airlines international flights.
 Every euro, pound, peso, yen, dollar, etc., donated will help UNICEF provide a healthier, happier future for children around the world.

 Change for Good is an innovative partnership between UNICEF and the international airline industry.
 American Airlines has been the participating airline in the U.S. since 1994, making Change for Good one of American’s largest, and longest-running charitable programs.